mdbtools/mdbtools/HACKING.md

 hex format.

 Most multibyte pointer and integers are stored in little endian (LSB-MSB) order.
-There is an exception in the case of indexes, see the section on index pages for details.
+There is an exception in the case of indexes, see \ref indexes.

 ## Terminology